Just what is essential to your health?

 Excess/Overdose can cause Hypervitaminosis A which can cause altered bone metabolism as well as abnormal metabolism of other fat-soluble vitamins.
 (1)

 Vitamin D deficiency is detected in Rickets and osteomalacia.
 The RDI/AI for Vitamin D is 15 mcg (600 I.U.) per day ages 51-70; 20 mcg (800 I.U.) ages 71+ for both men and women.
 The UL (upper limit) is set at 40 mcg (4000 I.U.).
 Healthy food sources for Vitamin D are Lichen, eggs, liver, certain fish species such as sardines, certain mushroom species such as shiitake.
+Another extremely rich source is pasture-raised lard and bacon (uncured is best) providing as much as 2800 I.U. in 100 grams.
 Again, the best source is from the sun.
 In the time it takes just before beginning to burn, it is said one can get 25,000 I.U. from sunshine.
 (28)

 Excess/Overdose causes Hypervitaminosis D causing toxicity.
 The normal range given for blood levels varies @ 20-100 mg/ml or 30 ng./ml-70 ng./ml, depending on the source.
 (1)